 Evisceration Plague (2009), Torture (2012) and A Skeletal Domain (2014) followed, the last coincided with the announcement of which was quickly followed by the release of their authorized biography Bible Of Butchery, written by the British author Joel McIver.

-Other bans: Until 2006 they were forbidden from performing anything from their albums up to an including Tomb of the Mutilated in Germany, the albums were also banned upon release from being sold or displayed.
+- Until 2006 Cannibal Corpse were forbidden from performing anything from their albums up to an including Tomb of the Mutilated in Germany, the albums were also banned upon release from being sold or displayed.

-Again, in the USA, in May 1995, then-US Senator Bob Dole accused the band, along with hip hop acts including the Geto Boys and 2 Live Crew, of undermining the national character of the United States.
+- In the USA, May 1995, then-US Senator Bob Dole accused the band, along with hip hop acts including the Geto Boys and 2 Live Crew, of undermining the national character of the United States.

 See Less... ⏫